A Unified Causal Framework for Nonlinear Electrodynamics Black Hole from Courant-Hilbert Approach: Thermodynamics and Singularity: Discussion and Conclusions

 The central singularity of a black hole is closely tied to the matter fields that generate its spacetime, with the Kretschmann scalar providing a precise measure of how strongly the curvature diverges at the origin.
 For charged black holes, including those in ModMax theory, the singularity reflects both electromagnetic and gravitational contributions, though the dominant divergence is set by the purely gravitational term inherited from the Schwarzschild solution.
 In nonlinear electrodynamics (NED) models such as the (GBI) and logarithmic theories, the nonlinearity of the electromagnetic Lagrangian modifies the high-energy behavior of the field, leaving a direct imprint on the geometry and determining how sharply the curvature grows near the center.
 These models often produce characteristic singularity profiles that differ from the Maxwell case, reflecting the theory’s ultraviolet structure.
 By examining the metric near the origin, one can identify precise conditions under which an event horizon forms and hides the singularity; violation of these conditions leads to naked singularities, whose existence is governed by specific relations among the mass, charge, and coupling constants.
 Thus, different nonlinear electrodynamics theories yield distinct singularity structures and horizon formation criteria, highlighting the deep interplay between matter content and spacetime geometry.

-The work by Russo and Townsend~\cite{Russo:2025NEDBH} provides a novel formulation of self-dual nonlinear electrodynamics where interactions are determined by an auxiliary-field potential.
+The work by Russo and Townsend~\cite{Russo:2025fuc} provides a novel formulation of self-dual nonlinear electrodynamics where interactions are determined by an auxiliary-field potential.
 A central achievement is the resolution of a long-standing problem: the derivation of an explicit Lagrangian for the generic `analytic' theory, which is accomplished by restricting to even potential functions.
-This framework proves powerful for analyzing black hole solutions, yielding new perspectives on their singularities and overall spacetime structure.
+The Russo and Townsend framework proves powerful for analyzing black hole solutions, yielding new perspectives on their singularities and overall spacetime structure~\cite{Russo:2026vnj}.

 Holographically~\cite{Witten:1998qj}, one could use the AdS/CFT correspondence~\cite{Maldacena:1997re} to compute how GNED black holes modify transport coefficients and probe quantum information observables like entanglement entropy~\cite{Ryu:2006bv,Doi:2022iyj,MohammadiMozaffar:2016vpf,BabaeiVelni:2019pkw} and complexity~\cite{Alishahiha:2015rta,Brown:2015lvg,Yekta:2020wup,Babaei-Aghbolagh:2021ast}, revealing nonlinear effects on strongly coupled systems.
 Topologically thermodynamic defects~\cite{Wei:2022dzw}, applying modern classification methods to the black hole's phase structure could uncover new stability patterns and universal classes dictated by the nonlinear electrodynamics~\cite{Yerra:2022eov,NooriGashti:2025hpz,Babaei-Aghbolagh:2025qxm}.
 Collectively, these holographic, information-theoretic, and topological investigations would provide a deep and unified understanding of the GNED model's role within causal, duality-consistent theories of gravity and nonlinear electrodynamics.